near-examples/cross-contract-calls/README-concepts.md

 The most common pattern of making a cross-contract call is calling one contract method from another.
 This capability is supported by a dedicated interface for invoking these calls.

 This interface is implemented at two levels of abstraction:
-- a low level C-style interface that maps to the API of the NEAR virtual machine (which is wrapped with ...)
+- a low level C-style interface that maps to the API of the NEAR virtual machine
-- a high level ergonomic interface to support native Rust and AssemblyScript types
+- a high level ergonomic interface to support Rust and AssemblyScript types

 ### High Level Interface

-The high level interface is designed to resemble the JavaScript Promise interface and wraps the low level interface for convenience, accepting native Rust and AssemblyScript types as parameters
+The high level interface is designed to resemble the JavaScript Promise interface and wraps the low level interface for convenience, accepting Rust and AssemblyScript types as parameters

 - `ContractPromise.create`: (static method) addresses the most common pattern, calling one contract method from another
 - `ContractPromise.all`: (static method) allows merging the results of multiple method calls
-- `ContractPromise#then`: allows chaining multiple method calls (ie. do one after the other completes)
+- `ContractPromise#then`: allows chaining multiple method calls (i.e. do one after the other completes)

 **when?**

-This interface is recommended for all cross-contract calls must to invoke one contract inside another contract method.
-This covers about specific 80% _also_ the use cases one can imagine at time of writing.
+This interface is recommended for all cross-contract calls that must invoke one contract from inside another contract method.
+This covers about 80% of use cases.

 The return value of the method call will not be implicitly captured or made available.